Content Licensing and Monetization for Game Publishers

 Reasons for Game Subscription Service Distributions

 The rise in subscription services is no doubt linked to the exposure they generate for games.
-In a recent interview with Forbes, Corporate VP of Xbox, Sarah Bond, shared some insight into just how important subscriptions were in this new age of gaming: “Game Pass subscribers spend 20% more time playing games, play 30% more games, play 40% more genres and, crucially, spend about 20% more on gaming overall”.
+In a recent interview with Forbes, Corporate VP of Xbox, Sarah Bond, shared some insight into just how important subscriptions are in this new age of gaming: “Game Pass subscribers spend 20% more time playing games, play 30% more games, play 40% more genres and, crucially, spend about 20% more on gaming overall”.

 Exposure is high, but how exactly do you calculate royalties back to original gaming content creators when it comes to subscription license deals?